Admission to the University of Washington

 if the course was taught

-in English, was taught by a native speaker, was part of a study abroad program,
+in English, was taught by a native speaker,

 The only possible exception to this policy is for Advanced Level (A-Level)